 Another viable sector for employment is tourism.
 Aveiro is a tourist hub where there are plenty of job opportunities for anyone looking to establish a career.

-What’s more, local factories offer employment in the industry department while the University of Aveiro also presents teaching opportunities for expat professors.
-Maybe it explains why Aveiro is one of the best cities to start a business in Portugal.
+Additionally, local factories offer employment in the industry department, while the University of Aveiro also presents teaching opportunities for expat professors.
+Maybe it explains why Aveiro is one of the 10 best cities to start a business in Portugal.

 Public and private healthcare

 Aveiro offers both public and private healthcare facilities to the local population.
-As far as the quality of healthcare, it is worth mentioning that Aveiro’s public health care is just as good as the private sector and is also quite affordable.
+As far as the quality of healthcare is concerned, Aveiro’s public healthcare meets European standards and gives tough competition to private hospitals.